-PFJ is an annual challenge, designed to address the increasing problem of plastic pollution that is happening in our oceans and in our communities.
+PFJ is an global initiative, to address the increasing problem of plastic pollution that is happening in our oceans and in our communities.
 The vision is to eliminate single use plastic and it all starts with us, looking at how much we use in our day to day lives.
 Once you delve in, it’s surprising how much it all adds up.

 The campaign encourages you to make a commitment during the month of July to swap some of your single use items for sustainable alternatives.